LacunaOmnibus/MontyLacuna/doc/scripts/send_excavs.rst

 Sends out excavators from one of your colonies to the nearby planets of whatever type or types you want to excavate.
-This does not build excavators for you; you have to have those ready to go before running this; see :ref:`build_ships` if you haven't got excavators ready to go yet.
+This does not build excavators For you; you have to have those ready to go before running this; see :ref:`build_ships` and :ref:`topoff_ships_all` if you haven't got excavators ready to go yet.

     >>> python bin/send_excavs.py -tp33 -t p35 Earth